PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 The Generic SQL Backends have fields that allow them to supply these relative record names.

-In addition, hashed secure denial of existence is supported using NSEC3 records, in two modes, one with help from the database, the other with the help of some additional calculations.
+In addition, hashed secure denial-of-existence is supported using NSEC3 records, in two modes, one with help from the database, the other with the help of some additional calculations.